vicompany/workshop-unit-testing/docs/assignments.md

 Run `npm start` to start the watcher.

-Be sure to run `npm test:coverage` sometimes to check whether code coverage is 100%, give or take.
+Be sure to run `npm run test:coverage` sometimes to check whether code coverage is 100%, give or take.

 Tips and links: